San Marcos Growers LogoSan Marcos Growers

 Epidendrum radicans is native to Mexico, Central America and Colombia and it is a common roadside weed at middle elevations throughout Central America.
 The name for the genus is from the Greek words 'epi' meaning "on", "wearing" or "on top of" and 'dendron' meaning "tree" in reference to the epiphytic nature of some species.
 The genus was first established by Linnaeus in 1754 to cover all epiphytic orchids known at the time yet this particular species is just as often found growing rooted in the ground.
 The specific epithet means "having rooting stems".
 Other common names include Fire star orchid, Reed-stem Epidendrum, Ground-rooting Epidendrum, Rainbow Orchid and Crucifix Orchid.

-This information about Epidendrum radicans displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Epidendrum radicans displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.